 accept the Asset subject to a reduction in the Milestone Payments to reflect the deficiencies in the Asset (as reasonably determined by the University of Melbourne); or

-terminate the Agreement in whole or in part without liability to the Sub-contractor.
+after three (3) recurrences of the Asset not satisfying the Acceptance Criteria as determined by the University of Melbourne at its full discretion due to the same root cause terminate or reduce the scope of the Agreement without liability to the Sub-contractor.
+The Sub-contractor agrees to retest within a timeframe as determined by the University of Melbourne.
 Without limiting the University of Melbourne’s rights, the Sub-contractor must then promptly refund any Milestone Payments paid by the University of Melbourne in relation to the Asset.

 Timetable and Delay